wpmetabox/docsv2/docs/validation.md

     'messages' => [
         'field_id1' => [
             // highlight-next-line
-            'remote'  => 'Value is not invalid.',
+            'remote'  => 'Value is not valid.',
         ],
     ],
 ],